 Yet, you two need to work together.

-Computer scientists – Use caution on recklessly ignoring the need for solutions to reduce data using organizing and data management constructs as AI and its kin can only establish such confidence intervals if we have garbage in, garbage out – taxonomic and vocabulary principles in context which library science brings will get us to more robust models.
+Computer scientists – Use caution on recklessly ignoring the need for solutions to reduce data using organizing and data management constructs as AI and its kin can only establish such confidence intervals if we have garbage in, garbage out – taxonomic and vocabulary principles in a context which library science brings will get us to more robust models.
 AI needs training data.
-Training data needs solid heuristic form.
+Training data needs a solid heuristic form.
 That requires tagging and flagging.
 Which needs metadata.
-Which needs semblance of agreed taxonomy, categorization, ontological, vocabulary – and overall semantic solutions.
+Which needs a semblance of agreed taxonomy, categorization, ontological, vocabulary – and overall semantic solutions.

-Library scientists – Moving away from delivering local data stores as online libraries to simplified, high quality data feeds for the wild to consume is the priority.
+Library scientists – Moving away from delivering local data stores as online libraries to simplified, high-quality data feeds for the wild to consume is the priority.
 We need to focus more on feeding broader pipelines and less on local apps.
 Heed the top 3 and honorable mention suggestions, and see what computer science can do with all that – from there, your role will be the most crucial role to quality training data and more integrated data workflows.